gregrobertson/Project-Beta/README.md

 Team:

-* Person 1 - Spencer - Sales
+* Spencer - Sales
-* Person 2 - Greg - Services
+* Greg - Services

 ## Design
 When a user opens the site, from the homepage, they should have dropdowns to each category of stuff that they have access to; services, sales, and inventory.